jcsteh/osara/readme.md

 To access it:

-1. Select a track or item with at least one effect.
+1. Select a track or item that has at least one effect instantiated.
- Then, press p (OSARA: View FX parameters for current track/take).
+ Then, press P (OSARA: View FX parameters for current track/take).
-2. Alternatively, to access FX parameters for the master track, press shift+p (OSARA: View FX parameters for master track).
+2. Alternatively, to access FX parameters for the master track, press Shift+P (OSARA: View FX parameters for master track).
-3. If there is more than one effect on the track, select the desired effect from the menu.
+3. If there is more than one effect instantiated on the track or item, OSARA will present choices in a menu that you can navigate with Up and Down arrows.
+Hit Enter on the desired effect to reach its parameters.
- If there are input or monitoring FX on the track, these will be included in the menu as well with an appropriate suffix.
+ If there are input or monitoring FX instantiated on the track, these will also be included in the menu with an appropriate suffix.

 You can also access the FX parameter list from the FX chain dialog.
-To do this, select the effect in the list and then press alt+p (OSARA: View parameters for current track/item/FX (depending on focus)).
+To do this, select the effect in the list and then press Alt+P (OSARA: View parameters for current track/item/FX (depending on focus)).

-Note that only some effects expose easily readable values, while others expose only percentages.
+Note that some effects expose easily readable values, while others expose only percentages.
-Even for effects that do expose easily readable values, the editable text is an internal number and probably won't correspond to the readable value on the slider.
+ When effects do expose easily readable values, these will be reported when focus is on the slider.
+The editable text is an internal number and probably won't correspond to the readable value on the slider.

 #### Using Parameter Lists
 Once you have opened a parameter list dialog, you can select a parameter from the Parameter combo box and check or adjust its value using the Value slider.